ncatlab/nlab-content/pages/8/9/3/5/25398/content.md

-I'm a PhD student at University of Strathclyde, under the direction of [[Neil Ghani]].
-I apply categorical ideas to systems theory and I'm interested in the intersection of quantitative and structural methods.
+Matteo Capucci applies categorical ideas to systems theory, especially the theory of cybernetic systems.
+He is also interested in the intersection of quantitative and structural methods.

+He's completing his PhD at University of Strathclyde, under the direction of [[Neil Ghani]].

 * [personal page](https://matteocapucci.wordpress.com/)